Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Application of Quantum Switch to Grover Search Algorithm

 \textbf{First Iteration: (k=1):} Let us look at the first iteration of Grover's search algorithm running on an unstructured database.
-The input system will be an $n$-qubit system, represented by a $d$ dimensional qudit system where $d = 2^n$ since there is a one-to-one mapping between the $n$-qubit system and $d=2^n$ level qudit system.
-We model the noise in the iteration as a composition of two total depolarizing channel (TDCh) errors $(1-\sqrt{t})$.
+The input system will be an $n$-qubit system, represented by a $d$ dimensional qudit system where $d = 2^n$.
+This is because a one-to-one mapping exists between the $n$-qubit system and $d=2^n$ level qudit system.
+We model the noise in the iteration as a composition of two total depolarizing channel errors $(1-\sqrt{t})$.
 Thus, if we consider $t$ to be the channel parameter for the depolarizing channel, we can model noise in the first iteration as a channel,

-This noise is nothing but a combination of two noises of depolarizing channels, each with error parameter $1-\sqrt{t}$.
+This resultant noise could be assumed to be a combination of two identical depolarizing channel noises, each with channel parameter $\sqrt{t}$, error probability $1-\sqrt{t}$.
 These noises can be expressed as the channel,

 Here the set of Kraus operators, $\{K_i\}$, for the above channel will be, $K_0 = t^{\frac{1}{4}}\mathbb{I}_d$ and $K_i = \sqrt{\dfrac{(1-\sqrt{t})}{d^2}}U_i$ \, where \{$i = 1,2,\ldots d^2$\}.
 Thus, we can express the Kraus operators of the switch $\mathcal{S}$ as,